solliancenet/microsoft-mysql-developer-guide/pandoc/temp/mysql-developer-guide.md

 Administrators should [plan their monitoring strategy] and resource configuration for the best results.
-Some data collection and features are free while others have associated costs.
+Some data collection and features are free, while others have associated costs.
 Focus on maximizing your applications' performance and reliability.
 Identify the data and logs that indicate the highest potential signs of failure to optimize costs.
 See [Azure Monitor Pricing] for more information on planning monitoring